Can we pick up our seeds rather than having it mailed?

 How quickly will I get my seed/plant order?

 We pride ourselves in our quick turnaround.
 Once we receive your order, it is often mailed out the following working postal day.
-Plants are sent out all year round, except in January and February due to cold weather.
+Plants are sent out all year round, except in January through April due to cold weather.
 They are shipped 2nd day Priority Mail.

 Do you ship outside the US?